Expatriate: Semantics

 The term "expatriate" is sometimes misspelled as "ex-patriot", which author Anu Garg has characterised as an example of an eggcorn.

+In Canada someone who resides in a different province on a temporary basis while continuing to hold their home province's residency is colloquially called an "interprovincial expat" as opposed to an "interprovincial migrant" who changes their residency and usually is intending to move permanently.
+For example, British Columbia and Alberta allow each other's residents to attend post secondary in the other province while retaining their home province's residency.

 History

 Types of expat community

 In the 19th century, travel became easier by way of steamship or train.
 People could more readily choose to live for several years in a foreign country, or be sent there by employers.
 The table below aims to show significant examples of expatriate communities which have developed since that time:

 During the 1930s, Nazi Germany revoked the citizenship of many opponents, such as Albert Einstein, Oskar Maria Graf, Willy Brandt and Thomas Mann, often expatriating entire families.

-Students who study in another country may or may not be referred to as expatriates.
+Students who study in another country are not referred to as expatriates.

 Worldwide distribution of expats

-In 2002, terrorist attacks against Westerners at times curtailed the party lifestyle of some expatriate communities, especially in the Middle East.

 The number of expatriates in the world is difficult to determine, since there is no governmental census.
-Market research companyF inaccord estimated the number to be 66.2 million in 2017.
+Market research company Finaccord estimated the number to be 66.2 million in 2017.

 In 2013, the United Nations estimated that 232 million people, or 3.2% of the world population, lived outside their home country.

 As of 2019, according to the United Nations, the number of international migrants globally reached an estimated 272 million, or 3.5% of the world population.